-- i.
-Impacts for access and circulation will be analyzed based on whether or not turning radii or sight distance meet the minimum criteria using ITE industry standards. - d.
-Describe potential impacts to character of surrounding streets and provide a qualitative analysis on the proposed truck route and its safety. - e.
-Provide a parking analysis for proposed uses on site. - f.
-Discuss any temporary or permanent measures that may be required or become necessary. - 3.
-Mitigation Measures - a.
-Discuss and evaluate mitigation measures for all identified significant adverse impacts. - L. Noise - 1.
-Existing Conditions - a.
-Provide a quantitative description of the existing noise environment at the Project site both mobile and immobile noises through monitoring.
+L. Noise

+a.
+Provide a quantitative description of the existing noise environment at the Project site, accounting for both mobile and immobile noises through monitoring.
 Existing, ambient noise levels will be measured along the property's boundaries during weekday peak traffic times.
-Special attention will be paid to sound/noise levels along areas that occur as substantial contributors to the existing, ambient condition.
-Sound source additions to the property will then be calculated at property boundaries per Chapter 177, Noise, of the Harrison Town Code and federal noise standards. - 2.
-Potential Impacts - a.
+Special attention will be paid to sound/noise levels that occur as a result of substantial contributors to the existing, ambient condition.
+Sound source additions to the property will then be calculated at property boundaries per Chapter 177, Noise, of the Harrison Town Code.

+a.
 Provide a quantitative analysis of potential operational noise impacts from the Project.
 The propagation of the sound to the property boundary and closest residential property toward the west as a result of the Project will also be calculated.
-This section will consider noise impacts both on the Project area and/or residents, receptors from other surrounding land uses as well as from the project itself using available data from the manufacturer and the applicant.
+This section will consider noise impacts both on the Project area and/or residents, receptors from other surrounding land uses as well as from the project itself using available data from the

+- manufacturer and the applicant.
 Short term construction impacts will also be qualitatively described. - b.
 During operations, truck traffic is not anticipated to enter the site more than twice per week, producing minimal noise concerns, therefore noise related to operational traffic will be qualitatively discussed. - c.
 Provide discussion of the construction related impacts of noise and the Project's adherence to the Chapter 177, Noise, of the Harrison Town Code. - d.
-Provide discussion of post construction noise and the Project's adherence to the Chapter 177, Noise, of the Harrison Town Code. - 3.
-Mitigation Measures - a.
+Provide discussion of post construction noise and the Project's adherence to the Chapter 177, Noise, of the Harrison Town Code.

+a.
 Discuss and evaluate mitigation measures for all identified significant adverse impacts.

-- M. Air
+M. Air

-- 1. Existing Conditions

-- a.
-Summarize existing ambient air quality conditions in the region based on published New York State Department of Environmental Conservation ambient air monitoring data.
+a.
+Summarize existing ambient air quality conditions in the region and the Project Site based on the National Ambient Air Quality Standards promulgated under the federal Clean Air Act.

-- 2. Potential Impacts

-- a.
-Provide a qualitative analysis of the potential air impacts resulting from site preparation, and post-construction activities.
+a.
+Provide a qualitative analysis of the potential air impacts, including odors, resulting from site preparation, and post-construction activities.

-- 3. Mitigation Measures

-- a.
+a.
 Discuss and evaluate mitigation measures for all identified significant adverse impacts.

-- N. Public Health
+N. Public Health

-- 1. Drinking Water
+1. Drinking Water

 - a.
-Existing Conditions

-- i.
+Existing Conditions - i.
 Summarize the current drinking water requirements and the current water quality.

-- b.
-Potential Impacts

-- i.
+i.
 Discuss the impacts of implementing the Proposed Action on drinking water.

-- c.
-Mitigation Measures

-- i.
+i.
 Discuss and evaluate mitigation measures for all identified significant adverse impacts.

-- 2. Hazardous Waste
+2. Hazardous Waste

-- a.
+a.
 Existing Conditions

-- i.
-Summarize the findings of a Phase I Environmental Site Assessment of the site.
+Summarize the findings of the Phase I Environmental Site Assessment of the site and the Preliminary Geotechnical Report.

-- b.
-Potential Impacts

-- i.
-If any environmental contaminants are discovered on site, describe methods for abatement that would occur prior to commencement of or during construction activities.
+- If any environmental contaminants are discovered on site, describe methods for abatement that would occur prior to commencement of or during construction activities. - Discuss chemicals and any hazardous materials that may be required for plant operations and methods of storage and disposal.

-- c.
-Mitigation Measures

-- i.
+i.
 Discuss and evaluate mitigation measures for all identified significant adverse impacts.

-- O. Construction
+O. Construction

-- 1. Potential Impacts

 - a.
-Describe the construction schedule and construction phasing plan.

-- b.
-Qualitatively assess potential construction-related impacts to air.

-- c.
-Quantitatively assess potential construction-related impacts to noise and traffic.
+Describe the construction schedule and construction phasing plan. - b.
+Qualitatively assess potential construction-related impacts to air. - c.
+Qualititatively assess potential construction-related impacts to noise and traffic. - d.

-- d.
 Discuss impacts on adjacent land uses associated with proposed construction activities, including access to the site for construction vehicles, effects of construction traffic on adjacent roadways, effects of construction noise on adjacent receptors, construction staging and management of fill export and import. - e.
 Provide proposed techniques for rock removal, should it become necessary during construction.
 Describe potential impacts to adjacent properties that could result from rock removal.
-Any required pre-blast surveys, photo/video demonstration, and seismic monitoring should be discussed. - 2.
-Mitigation Measures - a.
-Discuss and evaluate mitigation measures for all identified significant adverse impacts.
+Any required pre-blast surveys, photo/video demonstration, and seismic monitoring should be discussed.